Aliucord/Aliucord/README.md

 - `arm`
 - `arm64`

-Pine does not support `x86` or `x86_64` frameworks, and thus Aliucord does not either.
+Pine does not support `x86` or `x86_64` architectures, and thus Aliucord does not either.

 ### Supported Android version(s)